Family volunteering with elephants in Laos

 Accommodation and food

-You and your family will be living on-site in Lao-style wooden cabins.
+You and your family will be living on-site in Lao-style wooden accommodation.
 Usually parents share one room and children another, although this varies depending on the size of your family.
-You will be sharing bathrooms with western toilets and hot and cold showers with your fellow volunteers.
-There is a lovely balcony with views over the lake, the mountains and the centre itself.
-Often you will see the elephants passing by your window!
+You will be sharing bathrooms with western toilets and hot and cold showers.
+The view from your accommodation is out over the mountains and the lake – with wonderful sunsets.

 The centre boasts a wonderful on-site restaurant where you will enjoy three meals per day.
 Breakfast usually includes fresh bread, eggs, noodle soup and fruit.
 Lunch and dinner are hot, with a range of soup, rice, noodles, seasonable vegetables, meat and fish.
 All dietary requirements can be catered for, however vegans should expect a more limited diet.
 The food is delicious, and a real highlight.